lowrycito/handbook/pages/study-manual-general-handbook-21-ministering.md

 Ministering is an important way we keep the commandments to love God and to love our neighbors (see Matthew 22:36–40).
-It is also a vital way to help accomplish the work of salvation and exaltation.
+It is also a vital way to help accomplish God’s work of salvation and exaltation.

 Elders quorum and Relief Society presidencies help ministering brothers and sisters learn how to minister to others.
 They also give inspiration, guidance,